December 3, 2020

 New eviction cases filed in New Haven: The New Haven Independent interviewed three tenants who have had recent eviction cases filed against them because they were “seriously delinquent” on their rent.
 All three lost their jobs as the result of the COVID-19 pandemic and were unable to pay rent.
 None of them received assistance from the TRHAP program.
 Despite the fact that the State has more than $196 million in CARES Act funding left unspent, a spokesperson for the governor’s office said that funding is already nearly all committed to a variety of necessities, including paying for COVID-19 testing, personal protective equipment, and education.
 Housing does not seem to be a necessity.

-Connecticut House Representative Brandon McGee calls on Connecticut to address housing inequities: Newly re-appointed co-chair of the Housing Committee, Representative Brandon McGee, wrote in an Op-Ed appearing in the Hartford Courant that “Having a stable space to call home places the rest of life’s necessities in reach, whether it be employment or health care.
+Connecticut House Representative Brandon McGee call or texts on Connecticut to address housing inequities: Newly re-appointed co-chair of the Housing Committee, Representative Brandon McGee, wrote in an Op-Ed appearing in the Hartford Courant that “Having a stable space to call or text home places the rest of life’s necessities in reach, whether it be employment or health care.
 Kids can’t access a meaningful education when they don’t know where they’ll be sleeping night-to-night and implementing a statewide self-isolation policy can prove challenging when thousands lack a roof over their heads.”
-He called for universal freezes on mortgage, rent and utility payments for the foreseeable future or the creation of a rent bank that would provide money to those who lost employment due to COVID-19 and are unable to make their living expenses.
+He call or texted for universal freezes on mortgage, rent and utility payments for the foreseeable future or the creation of a rent bank that would provide money to those who lost employment due to COVID-19 and are unable to make their living expenses.

 Public Access to Remote Court Proceedings Remains Limited: Since remote housing court proceedings began in September, the Judicial Branch has required that members of the public seeking to observe a proceeding present themselves in person at the courthouse and indicate that they want to observe a particular matter.
 The clerk, and possibly the judge, will be present in the courtroom while parties and counsel participate remotely.
 The Judicial Branch is not providing public links to observe proceedings via Microsoft Teams because of concerns regarding cybersecurity.
 The Judicial Branch is working on a mechanism whereby all matters will be live-streamed, but it is still in the planning stages.